JerBouma/FinanceToolkit/README.md

 - Energy products (including vehicle fuels);
 - Motor vehicles and transport services;
-- Measured or estimated emissions to air and water, ozone depleting substances, certain non -point sources of water pollution, waste management and noise, as well as management of water, land, soil, forests, biodiversity, wildlife and fish stocks.
+- Measured or estimated emissions to air and water, ozone depleting substances, certain non-point sources of water pollution, waste management and noise, as well as management of water, land, soil, forests, biodiversity, wildlife and fish stocks.

 The data have been cross-validated and complemented with Revenue statistics from the OECD Tax statistics database and official national sources.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_environmental_tax).